 - Promote independence and self-care.

 - Develop a plan for school so that patients can move about and reposition frequently as needed to relieve pain and encourage mobility.

 Patients with mild scoliosis may only require routine monitoring to make sure the condition is not getting worse.

-Contact sports and high risk activities should be avoided following surgery and while wearing brace or appliance to prevent injury to patient
+Contact sports and high-risk activities should be avoided following surgery and while wearing a brace or appliance to prevent injury to the patient

 For more information, visit www.nursing.com/cornell